| Tour Fee | USD 700 per person |

 | How to book | The tour may be requested as part of the online registration process.
 If the tour is cancelled due to insufficient number of participants, the payment will be refunded accordingly. |

-| 13:30–14:40 | Transfer by chartered bus from the conference venue to Mokpo City(46km) |
+| 13:30–15:00 | Transfer by chartered bus from the conference venue to Jeonnam Jeungdo Island [A Slow City] (88km) |

 |---|---|

-| 17:30–19:00 | Dinner |
+| 18:30–20:00 | Dinner |

-| From 19:00 | Hotel check-in and rest in Mokp |
+| From 20:00 | Check-in and rest |

-| 07:20 | Transfer by chartered bus from the hotel to Mokpo Coastal Passenger Terminal |
+| 05:30 | Transfer by chartered bus to Mokpo Coastal Passenger Terminal (73km) Breakfast in Mokpo City |

-| 07:50–10:20 | Ferry from Mokpo to Hongdo or Heuksando Island **The destination may change depending on weather and sea conditions |
+| 07:50–10:30 | Ferry from Mokpo to Hongdo Island **The destination may change depending on weather and sea conditions |

-| 11:00–12:00 | Lunch on Hongdo or Heuksando Island |
+| 11:00–12:00 | Lunch on Hongdo |

 | 12:30–14:30 | Island cruise / sightseeing by boat |

-| 15:00–17:30 | Local excursion on Hongdo or Heuksando Island |
+| 15:00–17:30 | Local excursion on Hongdo Island |

-| Dinner | |
+| 18:30-20:00 | Dinner |

-| Hotel check-in and overnight stay on the island |
+| 20:00 - | Overnight stay on the island |

 Hongdo Island is a picturesque island located about a 2-hour and 30-minute ferry ride from Mokpo Harbor.
 The island earned its name due to its striking red appearance during sunset.
 It boasts stunning rock formations, coastal cliffs, and clear blue seas, creating a beautiful natural landscape.
 Designated as a protected area with rare plants and animals, it is recognized as a natural monument.
 One of the best ways to experience Hongdo Island is by taking a sightseeing boat tour to explore its surrounding 33 rocky islets and cliffs.